 As stated in Article 9 the prime responsibility rests on the head of a licenced organizational entity.
-In addition to the investor's or operator's obligations, other persons (organizations) involved in the project of a nuclear installation are responsible, in accordance with their duties, for ensuring compliance with the nuclear safety and radiation protection requirements (Art.35.3.).
+In addition to the licensee's obligations, other persons (organizations) involved in the project of a nuclear installation are responsible, in accordance with their duties, for ensuring compliance with the nuclear safety and radiation protection requirements (Art.35.3.).